Christian Bueger & Robert McCabe, Cardiff University

 The hijacking of the Aris 13 – the first involving a large commercial vessel since autumn 2012 – begs the question: have the pirates returned?

 When the Aris 13 was boarded by Somali hijackers and steered to the coast of Puntland, a familiar Somali style script was played out.
+Online casino games are a very profitable means of gambling, so the number of online casino clickmiamibeach.com games has increased dramatically.
 Many commentators expected a humanitarian tragedy to unfold for the eight Sri Lankan crew on-board.
 Familiar questions were asked: Who would pay the ransoms?
 Who would lead the negotiations?
 Was the vessel adequately insured?

 Similar cases in the past have led to ordeals that have lasted months, and sometimes years, for seafarers.
 Fortunately, the situation was quickly resolved.
 The tanker was destined for Mogadishu and the oil on board was the property of a Somali businessmen who successfully negotiated the release of the vessel and crew directly with the hijackers.
 No ransom was paid and the vessel released.